Salmon River Watershed Management Plan

 Detailed Background Case Description

-The Partnership was originally set up as a government roundtable which consisted of a Steering Committee of Ministries and the Township.
+The partnership was originally set up as a government roundtable which consisted of a Steering Committee of Ministries and the Township.
 The broader vision of significant public involvement was not in place.
 A public committee of residents brought issues to the Steering Committee.
 The Langley Environmental Partners Society (LEPS) was also formed at this time to do the work on the ground and to source funding for the projects.
-Many of the residents that came to the meetings were only concerned about one issue and they soon dropped out.
+Many of the residents attending the meetings were concerned about only one issue, and soon dropped out.

-To promote awareness in the community, the members of the Partnership wrote a series of articles in the local newspapers on a variety of watershed-related topics.
-And the open houses held by the Partnership were well attended by the community.
+To promote awareness in the community, the members of the partnership wrote a series of articles in the local newspapers on a variety of watershed-related topics.
+And the open houses held by the artnership were well attended by the community.

-In 1997, a Memorandum of Understanding was developed to try and document an understanding of all the members.
-Part of this process was the development of a Vision and Mission statement and the Goals of the Partnership.
-The members around the table also set out to draft a Management Plan for the watershed.
+In 1997, a Memorandum of Understanding was developed to document an understanding of all the members.
+Part of this process was the development of a vision and mission statement and the goals of the partnership.
+The members around the table also set out to draft a management plan for the watershed.

-The constant renewal of the membership of the Partnership resulted in a slow and arduous process for developing the Management Plan.
-Finally, in 1999 a co-ordinator was hired for the Partnership with funding from the DFO, Environment Canada and in-kind contribution from the Township.
-The co-ordinator provided the much needed energy and commitment to complete the development of the Management Plan.
-The emphasis was placed on an Action Plan outlining the remedial actions and the associated responsibilities.
+The constant renewal of the membership of the artnership resulted in a slow and arduous process for developing the management lan.
+Finally, in 1999 a co-ordinator was hired for the partnership with funding from the DFO, Environment Canada and in-kind contribution from the Township.
+The co-ordinator provided the much needed energy and commitment to complete the development of the management plan.
+The emphasis was placed on an action plan outlining the remedial actions and the associated responsibilities.

-By the middle of 2000, after innumerable revisions to the Plan, the members around the table still could not agree.
-Finally, a push was made by a few members to make the Plan consumable to the majority.
+By the middle of 2000, after innumerable revisions to the plan, the partnership members still could not agree and a push was made by a few members to make the plan consumable to the majority.
 By this time, the plan did not have many directed items, mainly recommendations and was diluted enough to be accepted by all the members.
-Furthermore, there was no commitment from the Township to use the Plan in any way.
+Furthermore, there was no commitment from the Township to use the plan in any way.

-The Partnership was a good forum for discussion on various issues but was not conducive to decision making.
+The partnership was a good forum for discussion on various issues but was not conducive to decision making.
 A number of residents and environmental groups became frustrated at the lack of action.
 One key concern was the low standard of enforcement.
-As LEPS and residents spent considerable time and money on restoration and prevention of destruction of habitat, a number of significant infractions in the streambed were allowed to incur without any consequences.
+As LEPS and residents spent considerable time and money on restoration and prevention of destruction of habitat, a number of significant infractions in the streambed incurred without any consequences.
 Neither the DFO or the Ministry of Environment, Lands and Parks (MELP) took a strong stand in the enforcement of rules.
 Rather, they preferred to negotiate with the violators.

-A lack of interest characterizes the state of the Partnership today.
+A lack of interest characterizes the state of the partnership today.
 As one LEPS representative states “Working in partnership takes time, cooperation, sacrifice and understanding.
 I’m not sure that all the stakeholders are willing to continue putting in what it takes.”
-Limited resources forbid the hiring of a full-time co-ordinator and without a mandate, the group is rudderless.
-Most of the partnership stakeholder believe the process has ceased although there was never a formal dissolution.
+Limited resources preclude the hiring of a full-time co-ordinator and without a mandate, the group is rudderless.
+Most of the partnership stakeholders believe the process has ceased although there was never a formal dissolution.

 Strategic Questions